Using Official ISC Packages for Kea

 Installing Premium Hooks

-After setting up the Premium hooks repository, you should be able to install Kea premium hooks with your platform's package manager.
+After setting up the private hooks repository, you should be able to install the Kea premium hooks with your platform's package manager.

 Deb version: